Students

 This situation almost invariably happens for courses that have both a lecture and a laboratory component.
 Once waitlisting becomes common due to capacity issues in courses, there may be a mismatch between any remaining lecture sections and compatible laboratory sections.
 Students must add themselves to both a lecture and a laboratory to complete their registration in a course.
 If only the lecture is added and no compatible laboratory is available, registration is incomplete.
 The Department will not overbook laboratories and thus the student is moved to the waitlist.

-CHEM 211 is one of only two chemistry courses (CHEM 235 is the other) that are offered in both semesters of winter session.
+CHEM_V 211 is one of only two chemistry courses (CHEM_V 235 is the other) that are offered in both semesters of winter session.
 It is assumed that a waitlisted student's priority is to get into the course.
 Whenever possible the requested term is provided.
 Once the course is full and placement depends on other students dropping their registration, we still will continue to try and get everyone into the course, but this may mean registration in the other term.
 An alternate term placement will only be done if it does not create a conflict nor exceed the number of permitted credits for that term.
 If you are registered in the alternate term and wish to only be considered for registration in the term indicated, drop your lecture and place yourself back on the appropriate waitlist.
 Contact the Department to confirm that you wish placement, should space become available, only in the term indicated.
 As with any waitlisted situation, placement is not guaranteed.

 All students who successfully complete a first-term course which is a prerequisite course for a second-term course in the same year level will eventually be moved from the waitlist for the second-term course.
 This change in registration will not normally happen until late in December when the results of the prerequisite course become available.